Sixth child dies of Strep A infection as scarlet fever cases surge

 There is no evidence that a new strain is circulating, they say, and the increase is most likely related to high amounts of circulating bacteria and social mixing.

-Colin Brown, Deputy Director of the health agency, said:“We are seeing a higher number of cases of group A strep this year than usual.
+Colin Brown, deputy director of the health agency, said: “We are seeing a higher number of cases of group A strep this year than usual.

 “The bacteria usually causes a mild infection producing sore throats or scarlet fever that can be easily treated with antibiotics.